 The list of chlorinated COCs for LF008 groundwater includes aldrin, alpha-chlordane, heptachlor, and heptachlor epoxide.
 The indicator COC is alpha-chlordane.
 The maximum concentration of alpha-chlordane in groundwater is 0.27 J ppb at EW720x08.
 The federal and State of California drinking water standard for alpha-chlordane is 0.1 ppb.
-Concentrations are stable, and contaminants are not migrating.
+Also, heptachlor epoxide was detected above its cleanup level (0.01 ppb) at several wells; the highest detection came from EW720x08 at 0.23 J ppb.